We would like to thank:

 From the outset John developed contacts throughout the aviation world including the Yorkshire Air Museum, The Whitley Project and probably most significantly enthusiast Walter Lindekens from Belgium and Capt.
 Pascal Mathieu from the Royal Army and Military History Museum in Belgium.

 The museum has the only other FN-4A turret on display in the world, which underwent a parallel restoration.
 Without doubt the single most difficult task in the restoration was forming and fitting the Perspex, but luckily the Belgian museum had fabricated a set of moulds which were transported by courier to Denroy Plastics in Bangor where the moulding was carried out by society member David Jackson.

 Another Society member Joe Fairley contributed his expertise in welding, and fabricated a replica stand based on an example supporting an FN turret used for training purposes in Canada.

 In 1994, the turret lay in Seaford Scrap Metals yard awaiting its fate.
-But luckily the yards proprietor, Lawrence Killen had recognised its historic worth, and after the turret had been viewed and identified by Society members, it was moved to join the collection, then at Langford Lodge.
+But luckily the yard's proprietor, Lawrence Killen had recognised its historic worth, and after the turret had been viewed and identified by Society members, it was moved to join the collection, then at Langford Lodge, Crumlin.

-Nothing is known about the turrets actual history, but it is believed to have been recovered during the 1950s from Royal Air Force Bishops Court where it may have been used for instructional purposes during the Second World War by No 12 Air Gunners School.
+Nothing is known about the turret's actual history, but it is believed to have been recovered during the 1950s from RAF Bishopscourt where it may have been used for instructional purposes during the Second World War by No 12 Air Gunners School.

 The Armstrong Whitworth Whitley entered service with the RAF in 1937.
 When war was declared in 1939, Bomber command had six Whitley squadrons, with the Mark III being the standard version in service.
 These were soon to be replaced by the first Merlin-powered version the Mark IV, and then the definitive Mark V.